ImperialCollegeLondon/openAF/README.md

 # openFocus
-openFocus AutofocusPlugin for Micromanager 2
+This repository is for the openFocus AutofocusPlugin for Micromanager 2